 - 1/2 teaspoon salt

-- 3/4 cup well-shaken buttermilk more if needed**
+- 3/4 cup well-shaken buttermilk, plus more as needed

 - 1/2 cup dark chocolate chips